-When it comes to verifying someone’s identity, biometric technology has become increasingly commonplace.
+When it comes to verifying someone’s identity, biometric technologies have become increasingly commonplace.
 Some biometric solutions include fingerprint authentication, iris and retina recognition, face verification, and voice recognition.
-These technologies have increased in use in recent years for a variety of reasons, including:
+Biometric technologies have increased in use in recent years for a variety of reasons, including:

-- They’re convenient: Reducing friction is the name of the game when it comes to identity verification.
-Being able to scan biometrics rather than remembering long, complicated passwords is easy, convenient and increases customer satisfaction.
+- They are convenient: Reducing friction is the name of the game when it comes to identity verification.
+Biometrics can scan identity so, rather than remembering long, complicated passwords is easy, convenient and increases customer satisfaction.

-- They’re accountable: Biometrics need your direct interaction to pass through security systems.
+- They are accountable: Biometric technologies need subjects to interact directly to pass through security systems.
 This means you cannot later renounce an action you have taken because you are 100% accountable for your activities.

-- They’re secure: Biometrics are relatively hard to fake since they are unique to everyone.
+- They are secure: Biometrics are relatively hard to fake since they are unique to everyone.
 For the average consumer, they can rest assured that their biometrics will not be used for nefarious purposes that they are not aware of.

 Oftentimes the terms biometric authentication and biometric identification are used interchangeably.
 Truthfully though, these are two very different things.
 It is important to understand the difference between the two and how they are related to verifying the identity of a person.